Pepeha (song): Background and composition

 Two years later, Six60 decided to collaborate with Mohi a second time for an original song, to be released during Te Wiki o te Reo Māori 2021.
 Lead singer Matiu Walters is Māori (Te Rarawa, Te Aupōuri and Ngāpuhi), however did not grow up speaking the language.
 The band wrote the song at Mohi's house.

-The word pepeha references a form of self-introduction, where the speaker describes their ancestry and connections to the natural environment (such as which waka your ancestors arrived on, and what mountains, rivers and marae are important to you and your family roots).
+The word pepeha references a form of self-introduction, where the speaker describes their ancestry and connections to the natural environment (such as which waka their ancestors arrived on, and what mountains, rivers and marae are important to them and their family roots).
 Walters wanted to create a pepeha that would apply to all New Zealanders.
 Musician Reti Hedley performs taonga pūoro, or Māori traditional instruments on the song.

 Live performances

 The band first performed the song live as a part of a TikTok livestream on 19 September 2021, as the band was in Los Angeles at the time of the song's release.